ConfettiFX/The-Forge-Blog/workflow_defines_the_product.md

 Since these are forward decals, you can write custom decal blending code - for example make "wet" decals that only modify the roughness of the underlying surface or make "burning" decals that modify the alpha value and generate alpha-tested holes in geometry (something that deferred decals and d-buffer decals are not able to do).

 Their forward renderer also allows to write custom shaders if you need them, with the idea that decals cover 80% of the authoring needs.

+It is important that decals is not the only alternative to node-based material systems.
+I believe that if we start to collectively think about better art workflows we can find other great ideas and improvements 🙂

 #### It takes 2 days to generate lightmaps for a single level